an Anglo-Norman villa, a mill and its electricity production

 This 750 m long millrace, hewn by hand and lined with stone, extends on either side of the flourmill.
 Upstream, the work of diverting the water is controlled via an automatic sluicegate opening and closing system, operated from a smartphone.
 The headrace reaches a hydraulic rake, a descent chute and sluicegates as well as a fishway (notably river trout).
 This is where the Francis turbine works its magic.
 The millrace is continued via a tailrace and an outlet arm.

 The industrial section of the flourmill is extended on the ground floor by an old, 3-roomed dwelling (spanning a surface area of approx. 60 m²), with a fireplace, flagstones as well as terracotta floor tiles and openings overlooking the millrace and the courtyard.
+It was transformed into a machine room and no longer comes under a town planning certificate.

 A large 84 m² garage as well as three other rooms used for garage and workshop purposes (approx. 35 m²) take up the ground floor of this last building.